elmtree-askmo/cloudcannon-app/content/learn/psychology/what-characterizes-primary-circular-reactions-in-the-sensorimotor-stage.md

 score: -1.0
 related_article1:
     id: 168085
+    title: >-
-    title: What are the differences between visual and auditory sensory inputs in cognitive development?
+        What are the differences between visual and auditory sensory inputs in cognitive development?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-differences-between-visual-and-auditory-sensory-inputs-in-cognitive-development
 related_article2:
-    id: 168083
+    id: 168080
-    title: What role does the internalization of schemas play in problem-solving during the sensorimotor stage?
+    title: >-
+        How do secondary circular reactions differ from primary circular reactions in terms of object interaction?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-internalization-of-schemas-play-in-problemsolving-during-the-sensorimotor-stage
+    url: /learn/psychology/questions/how-do-secondary-circular-reactions-differ-from-primary-circular-reactions-in-terms-of-object-interaction
 related_article3:
-    id: 168089
+    id: 168080
-    title: How does visual imagery contribute to the development of mental representations?
+    title: >-
+        How do secondary circular reactions differ from primary circular reactions in terms of object interaction?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-visual-imagery-contribute-to-the-development-of-mental-representations
+    url: /learn/psychology/questions/how-do-secondary-circular-reactions-differ-from-primary-circular-reactions-in-terms-of-object-interaction
 related_article4:
-    id: 168091
+    id: 168081
-    title: What are the advantages of using observational studies in developmental psychology research?
+    title: >-
+        What is the significance of goal-oriented actions in the coordination of secondary circular reactions?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-advantages-of-using-observational-studies-in-developmental-psychology-research
+    url: /learn/psychology/questions/what-is-the-significance-of-goaloriented-actions-in-the-coordination-of-secondary-circular-reactions
 related_article5:
-    id: 168086
+    id: 168083
-    title: How do motor actions contribute to an infant's exploration and manipulation of their environment?
+    title: >-
+        What role does the internalization of schemas play in problem-solving during the sensorimotor stage?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-motor-actions-contribute-to-an-infants-exploration-and-manipulation-of-their-environment
+    url: /learn/psychology/questions/what-role-does-the-internalization-of-schemas-play-in-problemsolving-during-the-sensorimotor-stage
 ---

 &nbsp;